 Dykes are breached, with disastrous consequences

 The dykes were unable to cope with the volume of water and succumbed in more than 150 places in Zeeland, Zuid-Holland and Noord-Brabant, with disastrous consequences.
 On Sunday afternoon, residents were shaken by a second storm surge that caused even more casualties than the first.
 The flood took the lives of 1,836 people.
 More than 72,000 people were evacuated, 47,000 cattle and 140,000 poultry drowned.
-More than 150,000 hectares of land was inundated causing severe damage to infrastructure and farmland.
+More than 150,000 ha of land was inundated causing severe damage to infrastructure and farmland.
 The natural disaster destroyed 4,300 houses and other buildings and damaged 43,000 more.
 The total cost of the damage was 1.5 billion guilders (the equivalent of 5.4 billion euro in today's money).

 How could the disaster happen